SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 Once you get this power value, you can compare it to your router's maximum output power.
 The Makita and DeWalt routers are rated at a max of 1.25HP \(932Watts\), but that is _input_ power, and the power efficiency of a router is not very good \(~50%\), so the max actual power at the cutter is more likely around 450W.

-And finally, even if the cutting power is within the range of your router, there is still the matter of the **cutting force** that the Shapeoko has to put on the endmill to move it through the material:
+And finally, even if the cutting power is within the range of your router, there is still the matter of the **cutting force** that the Carvera has to put on the endmill to move it through the material:

 ![](.gitbook/assets/page_95_800.jpg)